datalad/datalad-catalog/README.md

 datalad catalog serve -c <path/to/catalog/directory>
 # Serve the content of the catalog at location <path/to/catalog/directory> via a local HTTP server.

+datalad catalog workflow-new -c <path/to/catalog/directory> -d <path/to/superdataset>
+# Run a workflow for recursive metadata extraction (using datalad-metalad), translating metadata to the catalog schema (using JQ bindings), and adding the translated metadata to a new catalog.

+datalad catalog workflow-update -c <path/to/catalog/directory> -d <path/to/superdataset> -s <path/to/subdataset>
+# Run a workflow for updating a catalog after registering a subdataset to the superdataset which the catalog represents.
+This workflow includes extraction (using datalad-metalad), translating metadata to the catalog schema (using JQ bindings), and adding the translated metadata to the existing catalog.
 ```

 <div id="tutorial"><div>